Original Issuance Date: December 7, 2016

 A. Leasing Process

-The following process shall be followed by UW System institutions considering the leasing of space.
+The following process shall be followed by UW System institutions considering the leasing of space as a lessee.

 i.
 Request for Space